Thairath Online

 • Netflix,

-You allow yourself to indulge but mindfully—for example, "I will scroll TikTok for 20 minutes for entertainment" rather than scrolling aimlessly because you don't know what else to do.
+You can allow yourself to indulge, but mindfully—such as “I will scroll TikTok for 20 minutes for entertainment,” rather than scrolling aimlessly because you don’t know what else to do.

 Why does the Dopamine Menu trend work?

-It reduces decision fatigue: When tired, the brain tends to choose the easiest option, which is scrolling the phone.
-Having a prepared menu lets you simply pick an activity.
+It reduces decision fatigue: when tired, the brain usually chooses the easiest option—scrolling the phone.
+But with a prepared menu, you can just pick an activity instantly.

-It shifts from passive to active: Scrolling is passive media consumption, but most activities on the menu are active engagement, which recharges energy much better.
+It shifts from passive to active: scrolling is one-way media consumption (passive), but most menu activities involve doing something (active), which recharges energy much better.

-Small sense of pride: At the end of the day, you feel "I did several good things today" instead of feeling guilty "I did nothing but scroll screens."
+A small sense of pride: at the end of the day, you feel, “I did many good things today,” instead of feeling guilty for “doing nothing but scrolling.”

-This New Year, try taking a piece of paper or open your phone’s Notes app, write your own Dopamine Menu, and place it somewhere clearly visible, like on the refrigerator or your desk.
+This New Year, try taking a piece of paper or opening your phone’s Notes app to write your own Dopamine Menu.
+Place it somewhere highly visible, like on the fridge or your desk.